To summarize: by using Greyhive you agree to these terms.

 You may self-initiate a deletion of your account directly by emailing privacy@greyhive.com and submitting an "Erase" request.
 Please be aware that this action is final and cannot be reversed.

-You can change your email notifications in your email settings.
+You can change your email notifications in any email received from Greyhive.
 While this allows you to stop many notification emails, we will still send some critical service emails.

 If you download the Greyhive App you may also receive notifications on your mobile device.
 These can be disabled in the App settings.